Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 \section{Preliminaries}

 We will now introduce the algebraic and topological tools necessary for our algorithm.
-Specifically, we will need to compute homology of cell complexes, and compute induced maps on homology, which we will connect to existing methods for computing persistent homology.
-Finally, we will present an approach for using existing persistence algorithms for non-inclusion based maps using mapping cylinders.
+Specifically, we will need to compute homology of cell complexes, and compute induced maps on homology, and obtain quiver representations from diagrams of spaces.

-While this section is reasonably self-contained for the purposes of setting up our algorithm and establishing notation, this material is fairly standard and can be found in a variety of locations.
 For a general reference for matrix computations, we defer to Golub and Van Loan's text \cite{GVL}.
-For concepts in algebraic topology, we refer to Hatcher \cite{Hatcher}.
+For concepts in algebraic topology, we refer to Hatcher \cite{HatcherAT}.
 Early sources for computing persistent homology and zigzag homology are \cite{edelsbrunner2000topological, ZCComputingPH2005} and \cite{ZZtheory2010, ZZalg2009} respectively.
 Further background on computational topology can be found in \cite{edelsbrunnerHarerBook2010} and for an overview of modern TDA software we recommend \cite{otterRoadmapComputationPersistent2017}.